AbdallahIssa/Function-Plotter/README.md

 ## Test codes
 - With unittest library , I could test this code in an automated way.
-(Not all the functions were tested because I am still want to know about Testing).
+(Not all the functions were tested because I still want to know about Testing).

 ### Contact